docker/docs/ee/ucp/admin/install/index.md

 To install UCP, you use the `docker/ucp` image, which has commands to install and manage UCP.

-Make sure you follow the [UCP System requirements](system-requirements.md) in regards to networking ports.
+Make sure you follow the [UCP System requirements](system-requirements.md) for opening networking ports.
 Ensure that your hardware or software firewalls are open appropriately or disabled.

+> Ubuntu 14.04 mounts
+>
+> For UCP to install correctly on Ubuntu 14.04, `/mnt` and other mounts
+> must be shared:
+> ```
+> sudo mount --make-shared /mnt
+> sudo mount --make-shared /
+> sudo mount --make-shared /run
+> ```

 To install UCP: